Industry:

 The original design suffers from several classic usability issues:

-Unclear Status & Feedback: The UI lacks clear, at-a-glance status indicators, making it difficult for a user to feel confident about their current access permissions.
+Unclear status & feedback: The UI lacks clear, at-a-glance status indicators, even mixes status indication, making it difficult for a user to feel confident about their current access permissions.

 New